EDRN/multiplex-reg/README.md

 ## reg_multiplex.py

 **reg_multiplex.py** registers frames of a **muliplexed tissue image**.
 A multiplexed image consists of multiple rounds of imaging.
 Images are saved as TIF files.
+RGB images are converted to gray images by the script; no color information is used in translation.
 Each round has a DAPI frame along with several other non-DAPI frames.
 Frames are assumed to be registered within each round, however, rounds may need to be translated across rounds.  **reg_multiplex.py** translates all DAPI frames against a randomly chosen anchor frame.

 Rounds are identified by the integer ROUND_ID in the filename.
 ROUND_ID is found prior to the filetype and marker indicator, which are separated by dot (.).
 For example, the following filename